rossrobino/ovr/apps/docs/src/content/03-app.md

 ### Global Middleware

-Add global middleware runs in front of every request with `app.use`.
+Add global middleware that runs in front of every request with `app.use`.

 ```ts
 app.use(async (c, next) => {